Reef HQ: Description

-Reef HQ Aquarium is inclusive of the Coral Reef Exhibit, a Predator Exhibit, a children's section, a gift shop and cafe.
-In 2006 Reef HQ opened new 'Exploring our Wetlands' interactive kiosks developed by the Great Barrier Reef Marine Park Authority.
+Reef HQ included the Coral Reef Exhibit, a Predator Exhibit, a children's section, a gift shop and cafe.
+In 2006, Reef HQ opened new 'Exploring our Wetlands' interactive kiosks developed by the Great Barrier Reef Marine Park Authority.

 Location

-Reef HQ Aquarium is located in the same complex as the Museum of Tropical Queensland and the Townsville Aboriginal and Torres Strait Islander Cultural Centre and an IMAX theatre in the Central Business District.
-Over 110,000 visitors tour Reef HQ Aquarium every year.
+Reef HQ was located in the same complex as the Museum of Tropical Queensland and the Townsville Aboriginal and Torres Strait Islander Cultural Centre and an IMAX theatre in the Central Business District.
+Over 110,000 visitors toured Reef HQ every year.

 Coral Reef Exhibit

-Water motion is created in the Coral Reef Exhibit by a pneumatic wave machine.
-Unusually, the aquarium is open to the weather, receiving precipitation, sun- and moonlight, just like natural coral reefs.
-The tank holds approximately 2.5 million litres of water.
+Water motion was created in the Coral Reef Exhibit by a pneumatic wave machine.
+Unusually, the aquarium was open to the weather, receiving precipitation, sun- and moonlight, just like natural coral reefs.
+The tank held approximately 2.5 million litres of water.

-Predator Exhibit

-The underwater tunnel is open one side to view the Coral Reef Exhibit, the other side is a mesmerizing display of larger predatory species such as potato cod, blacktip reef sharks and leopard shark (which have been bred successfully at Reef HQ).
-The backdrop of this exhibit resembles a wreck, which could be taken as a replica of the world famous the SS Yongala (lying submerged south off the coast from Townsville).